 - For church meetings, we meet in homes in small groups.
 These meetings are patterned after what we read in 1 Cor.
 14:26.
 When we gather together, the church is fed and built up through many members contributing and participating, not just one individual.

 - The church is to have plural leadership (1 Pet.
 5:1-4).
 Each participant has valuable input to give.
 Although there are older and more experienced men among us, no one person is the sole leader (as is the NT example).
 The scriptures are the final authority, not a man.
 We will obey the Lord through Scripture and we are to humbly listen to the Lord speak through one another.

 - We have a high regard for Scripture.
 The Bible is the Word of God.
 Scripture always takes precedence over “hearing the Lord, being led, or feeling impressed upon”—although these are valid experiences at times, but only if they point us to Scripture and are backed by Scripture.

 - Simplicity and sincerity are important in the life of a Christian.
 We are not formal.
 As a group, we do not dress up nor are we uptight in our meeting times.
 We are prayerful, sincere and reverent.
 Our aim is simple authentic Christianity, in word and deed.

-For more information about our congregation and journey, download a copy of Tim Harris' e-book House Church Reflections here.
+For more information about our congregation and journey, download a copy of my e-book, House Church Reflections, here.